 4 Types of Testimonials for Coaches

 Different types of client feedback serve different marketing purposes.
-Using a combination of them allows you to reach various segments of your audience.
-Here are some testimonial formats to build connection with a wider audience.
+Using a combination of them lets you reach various segments of your audience.
+Here are the main formats.

-1. Written testimonials: Concise, client-approved quotes can summarize a customer’s experience or highlight a key result.
+- Written testimonials: Concise, client-approved quotes that summarize someone’s experience or highlight a key result.
 These are ideal for your website and emails.

-1. Video testimonials: Videos of your clients are way more engaging and authentic than written words alone.
-They can convey the emotional impact you had on them.
+- Video testimonials: Way more engaging and authentic than written words alone.
+They convey the emotional impact you had in a way a quote just can’t fully capture.

-1. Before-and-after stories: They highlight your clients’ journey and the results your coaching has achieved.
+- Before-and-after stories: These highlight your clients’ journey and the concrete results your coaching produced.

 3 Testimonial Formats That Convert

-Structured customer testimonials are more effective because they are clear, engaging, and focused on results.
-These formats keep your client feedback concise with the exact information prospective customers need to trust your services.
+Structured testimonials are more effective because they’re clear, engaging, and focused on results.
+These formats keep feedback concise with exactly the information prospective clients need to trust you.

 1. Problem-Solution-Result: